andrewd440/Atlas-ECS/README.md

 ###Implementation Information
 - Components are maintained within the `Atlas::EntityManager`
 - When a new component type is added, it receives a unique `Atlas::ComponentIdentifier` through the `Atlas::ComponentIdentifierManager`
-- Components are stored in a 2D `std::vector` using the ID from the `Atlas::ComponentIdentifier` and `Atlas::Entity::ID` as indexes to it's position in the table
+- Components are stored in a 2D `std::vector` using the ID from the `Atlas::ComponentIdentifier` and `Atlas::Entity::ID` as indexes to it's position in a table-like structure

 ## Systems
 Most, if not all, logic should be placed within a System.
 Each system should inherit from `Atlas::System`.